 President's Welcome Message

 Welcome to Ivy Tech Community College!
-We are proud to offer more than 150 programs.
+We are proud to offer a variety of exceptional programs.
 Our certificates and degrees are aligned with the needs of our employers.
 We also offer more than 100 transfer programs with both in-state and out-of-state schools.
 Ivy Tech has more than 40 locations across the state of Indiana, and teach classes in more than 75 communities.
 We serve nearly 100,000 students annually and an additional 60,000 in dual credit, making Ivy Tech, the largest public postsecondary institution in Indiana and the largest singly-accredited statewide community college system in the country.

 We’re honored you selected Ivy Tech Community College to continue your education and achieve your academic goals.
 At Ivy Tech you will find faculty and staff dedicated to assisting you as you progress through your academic studies.
 Whether you choose to enter the workforce after earning your degree/certificate or transfer to another institution to pursue a bachelor’s degree, Ivy Tech Community College is committed to giving you the high-quality, affordable education you deserve to be competitive and successful.

 Sue Ellspermann, President